TheMightyAmondee/WeatherTotems/README.md

 |<img src = "https://github.com/TheMightyAmondee/WeatherTotems/blob/updates/Images/thundertotem.png" width = 64px><br>**Thunder Totem**<br>*The crackle of electricity fills the air...* | 1 Hardwood<br>1 Truffle Oil<br>5 Void Essence | Foraging Level 9

 ### Installation:
-This is a mod I made for my personal use.
-Due to the possible incompatibilities and the fact someone else is also working on a similar mod, it won't be officially released.
+This is a mod I made for my personal use, as a result, it won't be officially released.
-If you want to use the mod you'll need to download the source code and compile it yourself.
-Nevertheless, I'll leave the mod open source as a reference for other modders.
+If you want to use the mod you'll need to download the source code and compile it yourself as well as have SMAPI installed.
+Nevertheless, I'll leave the mod open source as a reference for other modders, feel free to fork this repository.